Calyfs0/Calyfs0/README.md

-- 👋 Hi, I’m @Calyfs0
+- 👋 Hi, I’m @Calyfs0, currently working at MPS Limited, Dehradun.
-- 👀 I’m interested in Data Science and Machine Learning
+- 👀 I’m interested in working on real world problems that can make people happy.
-- 🌱 I’m currently learning Data Science and Machine learning through a course at Udemy, Kaggle.
+- 🌱 I’ve  7+ years of experience working on Windows form development using C#/VB with SQL as backend.
+I have also experience in making API using Asp.Net Web API with C# and SQL.
-- 💞️ I’m looking to collaborate on working on real life data sets.
+- 💞️ Currently pursuing DSA course from Scaler Academy.
 - 📫 How to reach me : bitxsugar@gmail.com

 <!---